Collin-morgan/wti-carry-strategy/README.md

 ## Disclaimer

 This strategy is strictly for educational and research purposes.
 It is a simulation only.
-No part of this model should be used for live trading or financial decision-making without independent verification.
-The author does not assume responsibility for any financial loss resulting from use of this code or methodology.
+No part of this model should be used for live trading or financial decision-making.